bytesoftio/form/readme.md

 const initialState = { field1: "", field2: "", field3: "" }
 const form = createForm(initialState)

-// retrieve all of the form data form.data.get()
+// retrieve all of the form values form.values.get()

-// replace all form data with new one form.data.set({ field1: "foo", field2: "bar" })
+// replace all form values with new one form.values.set({ field1: "foo", field2: "bar" })

-// add / replace some of the data with new one form.data.add({ field3: "baz" })
+// add / replace some of the values with new one form.values.add({ field3: "baz" })

-// reset data back to its initial state form.data.reset()
+// reset values back to its initial state form.values.reset()

-// alternatively you can provide new state that should be used as initialState form.data.reset({ field1: "-", field2: "-", field3: "-" })
+// alternatively you can provide new state that should be used as initialState form.values.reset({ field1: "-", field2: "-", field3: "-" })

-// retrieve a spefcific form field value form.data.getAt("path.to.field")
+// retrieve a spefcific form field value form.values.getAt("path.to.field")

-// replace a specific form field value form.data.setAt("path.to.field", "value")
+// replace a specific form field value form.values.setAt("path.to.field", "value")

-// check if form has a certain value form.data.hasAt("path.to.field")
+// check if form has a certain value form.values.hasAt("path.to.field")
 ```

 ## Validation logic